-No!
 Not unless you choose to do so, although we do expect you to be interested in the humanities (see below).
 CMRS began with a focus on medieval and renaissance studies, and although we remain particularly strong in these areas, we now offer courses beyond this chronology.
 Your two tutorial courses can be taken on a wide variety of topics in the humanities.
 Seminar courses on the 19th and 20th centuries are available each semester, and the research paper can be written on a topic down to the 18th century.
 However, please note that you cannot study North American topics due to the availability of such courses at your home institutions.
 Part of studying abroad is about being open and interested in cultural contexts and histories beyond your own, and Oxford is the perfect place to broaden your intellectual horizons.

 Can I take Social Science courses at M-CMRS?

 Yes.Courses in political thought are offered every semester, and tutorials in other aspects of economics and social sciences can be arranged, although they are limited to one of your two tutorial options.

 Please contact the Senior Tutor for further details.
 We cannot offer Mathematics or lab-based Science courses.

 A tutorial is a one-to-one intensive meeting between a student and a tutor.
 Tutorials are held weekly, and last about an hour.
 Students usually write an essay for each tutorial.
 (Arrangements for language teaching are different, and will depend on the specific needs of each student.)

 Can I take a language at M-CMRS?